khushboogupta17/Common-Game-dev-Questions/README.md

 10. Ever worked on pipelines?
 11. Which pipeline gives better results in mobile?
 12. What is the order of execution of event functions in Unity?
-13. ave experience in making custom editors?
+13. Have experience in making custom editors?
 14. Aware of shader scripting or shadergraphs?

 Along with these, some good companies will ask medium difficulty data structures questions too.